Sleep Health Education

 Optimal sleep contributes to regulating timing of various body systems, enhances and stabilizes mood, enhances and stabilizes cognitive functions and alertness, plays a role in memory consolidation, restores and regenerates, and has a role in immune functioning.
 Sleep contributes to faster reaction times, enhances your ability to learn new things, contributes to emotional well-being, and can improve your performance in school.

 Seven to nine hours of sleep a night is recommended.
 You should wake up within 90 minutes of your normal waking time all seven days a week, and go to bed within an hour of your normal bedtime all seven days a week.

 Resist the urge to study, watch TV, or play video games in bed.
 Use your bed only for sleep or sex.
 Only go to bed when you are already feeling tired or drowsy.
 Establish a bedtime routine and do this all seven days a week.
-If you cannot fall asleep within ten to fifteen minutes of going to bed, get up, go to another room, and do something relaxing until you are sleepy.
+If you cannot fall asleep within 10 to 15 minutes of going to bed, get up, go to another room, and do something relaxing until you are sleepy.

 Eat a snack before bed; a light carbohydrate with a small amount of fluid like milk or water.; Avoid alcohol within two hours of bedtime and caffeine four to six hours before bedtime.
 If you smoke, avoid smoking within two hours of bedtime.
 Foods with a high glycemic index help you fall asleep.
 This means that your body breaks down the carbohydrates faster.
 Eaten within four hours of bedtime, these foods may help you sleep better.

 - Graham crackers